yodobrin/BlobUpload/README.md

 }

 ```
-Create a storage account.
+(_if u skipped this before_)Create a storage account.
 Enable the storage account to have static-web capabilities. this will create a `$web` container.
 Create `landing` `templates` containers (or use other names as you see fit)